thiswillbeyourgithub/save_to_zotero/README.md

 ## How It Works

-Zotero Uploader leverages several technologies to create a seamless experience:
+save_to_zotero leverages several technologies to create a seamless experience:

 1. **Webpage Capture**: Uses Playwright to render webpages with a real browser engine, capturing all content including JavaScript-rendered content, expandable sections, and proper formatting.